Portfolio Lighting Replacement Photocell

 |---|---|---|

-| Light stays on during the day | Photocell stuck in “dark” mode or sensor blocked | Clean the sensor, test exposure, then replace the photocell if needed |
+| Light stays on during the day | Photocell stuck in dark mode or sensor blocked | Clean the sensor, test exposure, then replace the photocell if needed |

-| Light never turns on at night | Bad bulb, failed photocell, or broken connection | Test bulb first, then inspect photocell wiring and fixture socket |
+| Light never turns on at night | Bad bulb, failed photocell, or broken connection | Test the bulb first, then inspect photocell wiring and the fixture socket |

-| Light flickers at dusk | Weak sensor, unstable wiring, or voltage issue | Inspect photocell and wiring, then check transformer or power feed if needed |
+| Light flickers at dusk | Weak sensor, unstable wiring, or voltage issue | Inspect the photocell and wiring, then check transformer or power feed if needed |

 | Fixture works only with manual override | Photocell likely failing | Replace the photocell or the sensor module |